 Probation departments often operate with lack of guidance on drug testing, as well as a lack of research on drug testing's impact on reducing recidivism or improving behavioral health.
+This article details results of a survey of probation departments conducted to examine the landscape of probation policies and procedures and drug testing administration in Illinois.

 The use of drug testing is pervasive in community supervision, requiring probationers to regularly submit to urine drug testing.
 Positive drug tests may result in sanctions, technical violations, probation revocations, and even prison sentences.
+However, experts in addiction medicine recommend using testing to support recovery rather than to exact punishment.
+This article reviews the literature on drug testing and offers information on efficacy, best practices, and limitations.

 Results from projects implementing new strategies for drug interdiction within an institutional setting are presented.
 This compilation includes findings from final evaluation reports provided by Maryland, California, Kansas, New York, and Florida.